 Antibody testing on CSF is additionally helpful particularly when serum testing is negative.
 However, simultaneous testing of serum and CSF is recommended for NMDA-R antibody, because CSF is usually more informative.

-Investigating new onset dementia and cognitive impairment plus 1 or more of the following:
+Investigating new onset dementia and cognitive impairment plus 1 or more of the following in serum specimens:

 -Rapid onset and progression

 -Movement disorder (myoclonus, tremor, dyskinesias)

 -Autoimmune stigmata (personal history or family history or signs of diabetes mellitus, thyroid disorder, vitiligo, poliosis [premature graying], myasthenia gravis, rheumatoid arthritis, systemic lupus erythematosus)

 -Smoking history (20+ pack years) or other cancer risk factors

 Antibodies specific for neuronal, glial, or muscle proteins are valuable serological markers of autoimmune epilepsy and of a patient's immune response to cancer.
 These autoantibodies are not found in healthy subjects, and are usually accompanied by subacute neurological symptoms and signs.
 It is not uncommon for more than 1 of the following autoantibodies to be detected in patients with autoimmune dementia:

 1. Plasma membrane antibodies (N-methyl-D-aspartate (NMDA) receptor; 2-amino-3-(5-methyl-3-oxo-1,2- oxazol-4-yl) propanoic acid (AMPA) receptor; gamma-amino butyric acid (GABA-B) receptor).
 These autoantibodies are all potential effectors of dysfunction.